cpp-red-lion/cpp-red-lion.github.io/blog/ACCU_2026/ACCU-on-Sea-2026-Trip-Report.md

 A lovely change of pace: an evening of video excerpts and short films celebrating the programming profession and reflecting on where our craft came from.
-Free kebabs, bring-your-own-popcorn, and a full house.
+Beer, kebabs, popcorn, and a full house.

 ---